-- (a) Analyze and alert the jail executive and jail management team to jail-related case law. - (b) Serve as a legal consultant in the construction and review of new jail policies and procedures. - (c) Serve as a legal consultant on issues related, but not limited to: - Use of force - 2.
-Faith-based requests - 3.
-Complaints and grievances - 4.
-Allegations of abuse by staff - (d) Serve as legal counsel in legal matters brought against this office and the Sheriff.
+- (b) Serve as a legal consultant in the construction and review of new jail policies and procedures.

+- (c) Serve as a legal consultant on issues related, but not limited to:

+- 1. Use of force

+- 2. Faith-based requests

+- 3. Complaints and grievances

+- 4. Allegations of abuse by staff

+- (d) Serve as legal counsel in legal matters brought against this office and the Sheriff.